usharesoft/uforge-jenkins-plugin/README.md

 ## Usage
 This plugin provides a Jenkins build step that takes a template file describing a machine image.
 This image is built and generated onto a UForge AppCenter server.
 Then it can be published to a chosen cloud environment or container.

-__warnings__:
-The Jenkins plugin currently has the following limitations, due to underlying Hammr issues:
-- If an appliance with the same name and version already exists on the UForge AppCenter server, the job will not fail and will generate an image for the pre-existing appliance (and not for the one provided in the template file).
-- If a generation for the same template and image format is ongoing when the job launches the generation, the generation fails but the job appears successful.

 ### Template file
 The template file describes the machine image that the plugin will create, generate and publish if needed.